nus-cs1010/2324-s1/docs/vim-tips.md

 ## 6. Recovery Files

-Vim automatically saves the files you are editing into temporary _swap_ files, with extension `.swp`.
-These files are hidden so you don't normally see them when you run `ls`.
+Vim automatically saves the files you are editing into temporary _swap_ files, with the extension `.swp`.
+These files are hidden, so you don't normally see them when you run `ls`.
 (You need to run `ls -a` to view the hidden files)

 The swap files are useful if your editing session is disrupted before you save (e.g., the network is disconnected, you accidentally close the terminal, your OS crashes, etc.).